DUNE/dune_plot_style/guidelines.md

 - When discrete curves are shown, the [Okabe-Ito color cycle](https://jfly.uni-koeln.de/color/) is recommended.
   (`dune_plot_style` sets the default matplotlib cycler to Okabe-Ito; the `dunestyle::colors::NextColor()` function can be used to obtain this cycle in ROOT.)
+  The chosen ordering for Okabe-Ito is intended to separate colors that appear visually similar to individuals with various types of CVD, but if other considerations prevail, the order may be rearranged.
+  If only a subset of colors is needed, we encourage using the second, third, and fourth members of the cycle, which correspond to the DUNE logo colors.
 - For continuous color ranges (e.g. z-axis of 2D histograms), the [cividis color palette](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0199239) is recommended.
 Cividis avoids common pitfalls,  is designed with CVD in mind, and is available by default in `ROOT` and `matplotlib`.